-Holiday schedules will be posted.
-The library is not open during Christmas break.
-For more information call 281-649-3304 or visit the University's website at www.hbu.edu/moody.
+Holiday schedules and changes will be posted on the library's website.
+For more information call 281-649-3304 or visit the website at www.hbu.edu/moody.

+Borrowing Privileges

-Borrowing Privileges - Circulating books can be kept for a period of three weeks.
+Circulating books can be kept for a period of three weeks.
 To check out books, students must present a current HBU I.D. card.
 Books can be renewed twice if no one else needs them and must be returned to the library for renewal.
 Patrons can place holds on materials that are checked out.